mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/luchian.sainenco/index.md

 This is the Motor System.

 - A high power H-bridge will drive the motor
-- A power supply is needed (aluminium disk at 7000 rpm will eat some juice)
+- ~A power supply is needed (aluminium disk at 7000 rpm will eat some juice)~ A grinder can be powered directly by AC.
+A dimmer circuit is needed
+  - I no longer have a VFD.
+Tried to build my own VFD, the bought IC was broken.
+Ordered a dimmer circuit with pwm control and got a good DC motor.
-- A small power laser and diode detector will be used to measure the real speed of the motor
+- ~A small power laser and diode detector will be used to measure the real speed of the motor~ A Hall sensor can be used here for more accuracy.
   - A closed loop is thus created, making PID control possible.
 - Everything driven by the ESP32-S2.